 Divorce after 50 in Hawaii requires careful attention to retirement asset division, Social Security benefits, and healthcare coverage decisions that can significantly impact your financial security for decades.
 Hawaii Family Courts handle gray divorce cases under HRS § 580-47, which grants judges broad discretion to divide all property equitably, including pension benefits, 401(k) accounts, and real estate accumulated over a long marriage.
-The filing fee ranges from $215 (without children) to $265 (with children) as of March 2026, and Hawaii imposes no mandatory waiting period between filing and finalization.
+The filing fee ranges from $215 (without children) to $265 (with children) as of March 2026, and Hawaii imposes no no mandatory post-filing waiting period between filing and finalization.

 Gray divorce refers to marital dissolution among adults aged 50 and older, a demographic that has seen divorce rates double from 3.9 per 1,000 married women in 1990 to approximately 10.3 per 1,000 in 2023, according to the National Center for Family and Marriage Research.
 For couples divorcing after decades together, the stakes involve accumulated retirement accounts, potential spousal support obligations, and critical decisions about health insurance coverage as Medicare eligibility approaches.